alfwatt/KitBridge/README.md

 - Adds complementary and contrasting color properties
 - Adds CIColor property to AppKit
 - Adds semantic colors from AppKit to UIKit

+## Model Controller Multiple Views (MCMV)

+Porting either an existing iOS or macOS app using KitBridge will be easier or harder depending on how well the original code complies to the Model View Controller (MVC) design pattern.

+In an MVC app with clean seperation adding supoprt for a new platform means adapting the existing contoroller to the UI Idiom in use.
+This requres more code than a straight across port but allows for customization of the model to each environment.
+Here is the outline of an example project using KitBridge:

+- Example.xcodeproj
+    - ExampleDelegate.h
+    - ExampleDelegate.m
+    - ExampleViewController.h
+    - ExampleViewController.m
+    - Resources
+        - Localizable.strings
+    - macOS
+        - Info.plist
+        - MainMenu.xib
+        - ExampleView.xib
+        - Example.xcassets
+    - iOS
+        - Info.plist
+        - ExampleView.xib
+        - Main.storyboard
+        - LaunchScreen.storyboard
+        - Example.xcassets
+    - tvOS
+        - Info.plist
+        - ExampleView.xib
+        - Main.storyboard
+        - LaunchScreen.storyboards
+        - Example.xcassets

+Bridging NSViewController/UIViewController is desireable but Xcode will not recognize the subclasses in Interface Builder.
+Instead the `ExampleController.h` needs to define the controller inside of `#if` blocks:

+    #import <KitBridge/KitBridge.h>

+    #if IL_APP_KIT
+    @interface ExampleController : NSViewController <NSTableViewDataSource, NSTableViewDelegate>
+    @property(nonatomic,retain) NSTableView* tableView;
+    #elif IL_UI_KIT
+    @interface ExampleController : UIViewController <UITableViewDataSource, UITableViewDelegate>
+    @property(nonatomic,retain) UITableView* tableView;
+    #endif

+    . . .

+    @end

+In the implementation file the various protocols are defined inside of `#if` blocks for each platform (you could also have seperate `.m` files for each platform):

+    #import "ExampleController.h"

+    @implementation ExampleController

+    #if IL_APP_KIT
+    #pragma mark - NSViewController Overrides . . .
+    #pragma mark - NSTableViewDataSource . . .
+    #pragma mark - NSTableViewDelegate . . .
+    #elif IL_UI_KIT
+    #pragma mark - UIViewController Overrides . . .
+    #pragma mark - UITableViewDataSource . . .
+    #pragma mark - UITableViewDelegate . . .
+    #endif

+    @end

 ## TODO Items